jacobemery/ansible_tutorial/Tutorial_Instructions.md

   * Read this page, which describes how to use the module.
   * The examples near the bottom are very helpful.
 That first one looks close to what we want to use, select and copy it.
 * Now we need to incorporate it into the playbook.
+  * Give the steps below a try first, but if you get stuck, answers can be found [here](answers).
   * Open up the [site.yaml playbook](site.yaml).
   * Create a new line under "`- install_packages`".
 Line-up the text cursor with "`roles:`" above and type "`post_tasks:`" and hit Enter.
     * <u>Remember</u>: 'playbooks' are sequences of roles and tasks which accomplish a broader goal.